mauritssilvis/challenges/java/basic_java_project_cli/README.md

 The folder from which a class that is part of a package is executed has to contain a directory structure corresponding to the package name.
 Therefore, the Java class file `Main.class` cannot be executed from any other folder than the `out` folder.
-In particular, this class file cannot be executed from its containing folder.
+In particular, this class file cannot be executed from its containing parent folder.

 #### 1.1.5 Direct execution